Using Maximum Entry-Wise Deviation to Test the Goodness-of-Fit for Stochastic Block Models: A new goodness-of-fit test for the stochastic block model

 It is not difficult to see that given a number of communities $k_0$ and a membership vector $\sigma_0$, the maximum likelihood estimate of $B$ is given by

 where $\sigma_0^{-1}(u)=\{i: 1\leq i\leq n, \sigma_0(i)=u\}$ and $\mid \sigma_0^{-1}(u)\mid$ is the number of nodes in block $u$.

 Now given an observed adjacency matrix $A$, one may be interested in knowing whether $A$ can be well fitted by a stochastic block model with $k_0$ communities and/or a membership vector $\sigma_0$.
-This leads to the following two hypothesis tests for fitness of the stochastic block model: \begin{enumerate} \item[(1)] $H_0: k = k_0$ vs $H_1: k \neq k_0$, and \item[(2)] $H_0: \sigma=\sigma_0$ vs $H_1: \sigma\neq\sigma_0$, \end{enumerate} where we use $k$ and $\sigma$ to denote the true number of communities and the true membership vector respectively, and use $k_0$ and $\sigma_0$ to denote a hypothetical number of communities and a hypothetical membership vector respectively.
+This leads to the following two hypothesis tests for fitness of the stochastic block model: \begin{enumerate} \item[(1)] {$H_0: k = k_0$ vs $H_1: k > k_0$}, and \item[(2)] $H_0: \sigma=\sigma_0$ vs $H_1: \sigma\neq\sigma_0$, \end{enumerate} where we use $k$ and $\sigma$ to denote the true number of communities and the true membership vector respectively, and use $k_0$ and $\sigma_0$ to denote a hypothetical number of communities and a hypothetical membership vector respectively. {Note in hypothesis test (1), we consider the one-sided alternative in which nodes are partitioned into less than $k$ communities (i.e., $k_0<k$).
+For $k_0>k$, nodes are partitioned into more than $k$ communities.
+In this case, goodness-of-fit tests may not have theoretical guarantee, as a stochastic block model with $k$ communities can also be reformulated as one with $k_0>k$ communities by artificially splitting one or more true communities.
+As a result, we focus on the one-sided alternative $H_1: k > k_0$, similar to what has been considered in \cite{Lei:2016}, \cite{Chen:Lei:2017} and \cite{Wang:Bickel:2017}. }

-We note that most existing work in the literature have only considered the hypothesis test (1), while as we will see, as a natural by-product of our result, we are also able to consider the hypothesis test (2), which is often of practical interest as well.